MikeHughesKent/teaching_helpers/README.md

 Used because pandoc cannot handle the macro used in latex to do this.

-If pandoc is run on the latex without running this script then everything inside the \sol{} tag is ignoed.
+If pandoc is run on the latex without running this script then everything inside the `\sol{` tag is ignoed.
 So run pandoc on original file to produce question sheet and run pandoc on output of this script to produce version with solutions.